Strategy Oversight Committee (SOC)

-- The SOC Chair (or designated Board Director) will act as the communication contact for the Certification Governance Council (CGC), and the Global Accreditation Council Chairs, to answer questions or address concerns on an as needed basis.
+- The SOC Chair (or designated Board Director) will act as the Board communication contact for the Project Management Institute Educational Foundation, Certification Governance Council (CGC), and the Global Accreditation Center (GAC) Chairs, to answer questions or address concerns on an as needed basis.

 Administrative and Reporting Requirements:

 (Reports to PMI Board through whom, when, and how?)